joshmoody24/joshmoody.org/src/content/blog/your-code-is-not-simple-enough.md

 This quote from Conway resonates with me because I have experienced that "wrestle" with complexity many times.
 Ideas do not naturally simplify themselves; it takes extreme mental exertion to reduce an idea to its core.

 ### Design by subtraction

-Fumito Ueda, the director of the video game [*Shadow of the Colossus*](https://en.wikipedia.org/wiki/Shadow_of_the_Colossus), echoes Conway's sentiments with his [Design by Subtraction](https://www.sirlin.net/articles/subtractive-design) philosophy.
+Fumito Ueda, director of the video game [*Shadow of the Colossus*](https://en.wikipedia.org/wiki/Shadow_of_the_Colossus), echoes Conway's sentiments with his [Design by Subtraction](https://www.sirlin.net/articles/subtractive-design) philosophy.
 Instead of adding features to his games, Ueda repeatedly strips out features until only the game's purest essence remains.
 This philosophy has produced beautiful, elegant games that have been revered by players for decades.
 The broader software industry would do well to follow Ueda's example.

 ## How to avoid complexity
 Evidently, the only way to achieve simplicity is through **deliberate and aggressive complexity avoidance**.
 To accomplish this, I have found the following steps to be helpful:

 ### 1. Wrestle with the complexity